jbannick/rust_dds_tms_01/README.md

 It does:

-* Prove that a pure Rust TMS can be implemented
+* Prove that a pure Rust TMS microgrid can be implemented
 * Provide a template for further development

 TMS includes almost 200 objects.